Children and young people

 - The legal position concerning consent and refusal of treatment by those under the age of 18 is different from the position for adults.
-For the purposes of this guidance ‘child’ refers to someone aged below 16 and ‘young person’ refers to someone aged 16–17.
-At 16 a young person is presumed to have capacity.
+For the purposes of this guidance, ‘child’ refers to someone aged below 16 and ‘young person’ refers to someone aged 16–17.
 Children and young people cannot make a Lasting Power of Attorney.

 - You may provide emergency treatment to a child or young person, or refer them without their consent, to save their life, or prevent serious deterioration in their health or vision.